s3prl/s3prl/README.md

     <a href="https://github.com/s3prl/s3prl/issues"><img alt="Bitbucket open issues" src="https://img.shields.io/github/issues/s3prl/s3prl"></a>
 </p>

-## Announcement

-If you wish to submit to SUPERB benchmark while you find [superbbenchmark.org](www.superbbenchmark.org) is down temporarily, please try to use [140.112.21.28](140.112.21.28) as an alternative.
-They share the same backend.
-We will make the official domain work as soon as possible.

 ## What's New

 * *Mar 2022*: Introduce [**SUPERB-SG**](https://arxiv.org/abs/2203.06849), see [Speech Translation](./s3prl/downstream/speech_translation), [Out-of-domain ASR](./s3prl/downstream/ctc/), [Voice Conversion](./s3prl/downstream/a2o-vc-vcc2020/), [Speech Separation](./s3prl/downstream/separation_stft/) and [Speech Enhancement](./s3prl/downstream/enhancement_stft/) for more info.